 Because the EBD syntax is restricted to uncoupled paths and does not support frequency-dependent losses, it has limited accuracy for some high speed applications.
 The EBD format also uses an older Fork/Endfork syntax to describe branches in board topology.
 This syntax is topologically limited and sometimes awkward to implement.

 However, the EBD format might be an alternative for lower frequency applications where IBIS-ISS or Touchstone files are not available.
 L/R/C elements for discrete or distributed networks (for uncoupled transmission lines) are described directly within the format.
-This avoids management or references to external IBIS-ISS or Touchstone files and the corresponding co-simulation or emulation involving a separate SPICE tool.
+This avoids management or references to IBIS-ISS or Touchstone files and the corresponding co-simulation or emulation involving a separate SPICE tool.
 Most EDA tools already support EBD, and some tools can generate EBD files directly from physical board databases.

 The EMD format described in this document is applicable for higher frequency modeling applications and topological generality where the EBD format falls short..